LYANGEND/math-magician/math-magician/README.md

 Give a ⭐️ if you like this project!

+## Acknowledgments

+- Hat tip to anyone whose code was used
+- Inspiration
+- etc

 ## 📝 License

-This project is not licensed.
+This project is [MIT](./MIT.md) licensed.